 - Nausea relief

 Again, while higher doses of THC can lead to uncomfortable physical and mental side effects like psychoactive effects, lower doses can often help users enjoy a relaxing buzz at the end of the day or create some space from their daily stress.
 Microdosing THC can allow users to reap the benefits of the hemp plant while avoiding the unwanted side effects.
+Microdosing THC can allow users to reap the benefits of the hemp plant while avoiding the unwanted side effects (Ruver-Martins et al., 2022).
 Microdosing could minimize the negative effects of THC.
-There are many mental potential benefits that THC can have on the human mind.
-As humans, our bodies are equipped with a brain full of emotion and sometimes we need a little extra TLC to help control our mental health.
-Today, low dose THC has been reported to have the following psychological benefits for medical marijuana patients:
+There are many mental potential benefits that THC can have on the human mind (Fadiman & Korb, 2019).
+As humans, our bodies are equipped with a brain full of emotion, and sometimes, we need a little extra TLC to help control our mental health.
+Today, low dose THC has been reported to support the following psychological benefits of microdosing THC:

 - Anxiety relief